 The Peachtree City Police Department was initially accredited on November 21, 1992, and then re-accredited in November 1997, 2000, 2003, 2006, 2009, 2012, and November 2015.
-During these three years, the department has submitted annual reports attesting to its continued compliance with accreditation standards.
+During these four years, the department has submitted annual reports attesting to its continued compliance with accreditation standards.
 In addition to the CALEA accreditation, the department has been State Certified since 2008.
 State Certification requires similar requirements as CALEA.
-The department was re-certified by the Georgia Association of Chief's of Police in August 2017 and is scheduled for re-accreditation in June of 2019.
+The department was re-certified by the Georgia Association of Chief's of Police in August 2017 and is scheduled for re-accreditation in June of 2021.
 There are about 18,000 law enforcement agencies in the country with only 665, or 3.7 percent accredited by CALEA.
 In addition, the Accreditation with Excellence Award, which this agency has been awarded for the past ten years, is only awarded to roughly 10% of accredited CALEA agencies.

 - View a list of the standards that the department must comply with, please visit the CALEA website.

 - View the exit interview video from the CALEA assessors.